corpus-io/dm3-spec/docs/specification/profile-link/plp-linked.md

 # Linked Profiles

-If LSP ([Limited Scope Profiles](lsp-overview.md)) is linked to a main profile, the communications of the LSP are also mirrored to the main profile.
-This is done by the LSP dApp forwarding all incoming and outgoing messages to the main profile.
+If LP ([Linked Profiles](lsp-overview.md)) is linked to a main profile, the communications of theP are also mirrored to the main profile.
+This is done by the LP dApp forwarding all incoming and outgoing messages to the main profile.
-If a dm3 compatible app does not support linking to LSP, these communications will not be displayed.
-In the app of the main profile, LSP communications are usually displayed as read-only communications.
+If a **dm3** compatible app does not support linking to LP, these communications will not be displayed.
+In the app of the main profile, LP communications are usually displayed as read-only communications.

 ## LSP Conversations